 Also, when it comes to analysis, we only include games that are due to take place within 20 minutes of our visit.
 This is to ensure that we are not counting any advance pre-buy games that won't be taking place until hours or even days later.

-Throughout the BingoData Report, you will find graphs and information presented as a 'PPV' figure.
+When we analyse player numbers, we often present the data as a 'PPV' figure.
 This stands for 'Players Per Visit' and is basically the number of bingo players, averaged for that specific time period.

 For example, on 1st May 2020 we visited tombola once per hour for 24 hours.
 The lowest number of players we saw was at 5am (3,317 players) and the peak was at 9pm (20,277 players).
 PPV is simply the average of all these readings taken throughout that day (10,720 players).